cmu-rss-lab/rosdiscover-evaluation/STATUS.rst

   In order to obtain any badge every artifact will be required to be Functional, that is, it must be properly documented, consistent, complete, exercisable, and include appropriate evidence of verification and validation.

-Where the definitions of documented, consistent, complete, and exercisable come from the `ACM policy on Artifact Review and Badging Version 1.1 <https://www.acm.org/publications/policies/artifact-review-and-badging-current>`_:
+Where the definitions of documented, consistent, complete, and exercisable come from the **Artifacts Evaluated -- Functional v1.1** criteria laid out in the `ACM policy on Artifact Review and Badging Version 1.1 <https://www.acm.org/publications/policies/artifact-review-and-badging-current>`_:

 ::